s2b/vite-asset-collector/Documentation/Installation/Index.rst

             npm install --save-dev vite vite-plugin-typo3

+        Make sure to execute this inside of your DDEV container if you want to use the DDEV add-on afterwards.

     ..  group-tab:: pnpm

         ..  code-block:: sh

             pnpm add --save-dev vite vite-plugin-typo3

+        Make sure to execute this inside of your DDEV container if you want to use the DDEV add-on afterwards.

     ..  group-tab:: yarn

         ..  code-block:: sh

             yarn add --dev vite vite-plugin-typo3

+        Make sure to execute this inside of your DDEV container if you want to use the DDEV add-on afterwards.

 ..  _getting-started: